miservers/miservers/documentation/react-js.md

  * `Visual Studio Code`
  * `json-server`
  * `RestMan`: opera extenstion to test an API
+ *  `react-devtools` : extention for chrome and firefox

 ### Best Libs/Modules
  * **material-ui** : it is compatible with React-bootstrap